Seatfrog/dtd2db/README.md

 SNOWFLAKE_ROLE=your_role
 ```

+# Usage

+All commands rely on the DATABASE-TYPE env var being set.

 ## Fares

-Each command relies on the database settings being set in the environment variables.
 ```
 dtd2db --fares-clean
 ```